Did you know that back pain is the most common health issue in the USA, accounting for 264 million lost workdays each year?

 - The correct position keeps your spine and hips aligned to prevent lumbar pain.

-- A correct position means less pain and strain on your neck and upper body.
+- A correct arrangement means less pain and strain on your neck and upper body.

-Summary: Choose the position properly depending on your activity.
-Look for ergonomic chairs on trustworthy sites like Global Furniture to ensure your chair features angle adjustments.
+Summary: Choose the arrangement properly depending on your activity.
+Look for ergonomic chairs on trustworthy sites like Global Furniture to ensure your chair features angle regulations.

 Adjust the Chair Angle